 If you’re a female medical professional, then chances are you know what it’s like to feel self-conscious when it comes to your work attire.
 You want to look professional and attractive simultaneously, but sometimes there doesn’t seem to be enough room for both of those things in one outfit.

-Luckily, we’ve got some fashion tips to help you dress like a female doctor!
+Luckily, we’ve got some fashion tips to help you with your wardrobe.
 Keep reading below for our list of 11 steps on how to dress professionally as a woman in the medical field.

 Things You’ll Need: